mthenw/serverless-go-plugin/README.md

 ## How does it work?

-The plugins takes every Go function defined in `serverless.yaml` and compiles it into `.bin` directory.
+The plugin compiles every Go function defined in `serverless.yaml` into `.bin` directory.
 After that it internally changes `handler` so that the Serverless Framework will deploy the compiled file not the source file.
-The plugin compiles functions with handler pointing to `*.go` file only.
+The plugin compiles functions only if `handler` property points to `*.go` file.

 For every matched function it also sets `package` parameter to